 Those qualities are still important, but no longer provide the complete package.
 Since millennials made up 50% of the global workforce in 2020 and those numbers continue to grow, your leadership development program should include the modern skills required for today’s leaders to be successful while taking advantage of the unique qualities of millennial professionals.

 Essential skills for today's new leaders

 To build and compete for the next generation of talented leaders, here are seven skills every new leadership development program should build in their emerging leaders:

 Innovate with courage.
 American psychologist E. Paul Torrance said, “It takes courage to be creative.
 Just as soon as you have a new idea, you are a minority of one.”
 New leaders can be reluctant to flex their creative and innovative juices.
-And understandably so: simply keeping the ship afloat and on course seems like success, and anything else feels too risky early in their leadership careers.
-But today’s new leaders bring with them a fresh perspective and the belief that healthy and innovative disruption can lead to breakthroughs in processes, productivity, and outcomes.
+And understandably so; simply keeping the ship afloat and on course seems like a success, and anything else feels too risky early in their leadership careers.
+But today’s new leaders bring with them a fresh perspective and the belief that healthy and innovative ideas can lead to breakthroughs in processes, productivity, and outcomes.
 Embracing boldness and risk-taking in your new leaders will help them do the same with their team members.
 And that’s when true innovation can happen.

 Your new leaders will need to demonstrate the standards of how to act with respect and inclusion.
-They will need to foster a sense of belonging for all, regardless of race, gender, age, religious affiliation, orientation and more.
+They will need to foster a sense of belonging for all, regardless of race, gender, age, religious affiliation, orientation, and more.
 They will need to learn about bias in recruitment and succession planning.
 They will need to be prepared to act if issues of disparity arise on their team.
 This is a heavy lift for a new leader, and it is imperative that leadership development programs provide relevant and ongoing education to support this crucial element of successful leadership.